FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Related Work

 \subsection{Checkpoint–Restart}

 Checkpoint-Restart\cite{hargrove-berkeley-2006}\cite{sankaran-lam/mpi-2005}\cite{andrijauskas-criu-2024}\cite{egwutuoha-survey-2013} is currently the most widely accepted method to handle failures in MPI.
 There have been various approaches proposed to improve the efficiency of checkpointing techniques to deal with crash failures through the use of multilevel checkpointing\cite{moody-design-2010} that enables the use of multiple types of checkpoints in a single run with varying costs.
-For example, checkpoints could be written to the RAM, a node-local storage or to a parallel file system with varying levels of I/O time and resilience.
+For example, checkpoints could be written to the RAM, a node-local storage, or to a parallel file system with varying levels of I/O time and resilience.
 Other solutions in this category involve checkpointing without global synchronization\cite{guermouche-uncoordinated-2011}, providing failure containment by dividing the application processes across independent clusters\cite{guermouche-hydee:-2012}, and techniques for efficient checkpoint recovery\cite{riesen-alleviating-2012}.
 There have also been some advancements in failure prediction techniques that can allow more proactive checkpointing\cite{bouguerra-improving-2013}.
 Tools like DMTCP\cite{ansel-dmtcp-2007} allow checkpoints to be created in an MPI-agnostic manner.
-MANA\cite{garg-mana-2019} further extends DMTCP to support network agnostic checkpointing through a split-process approach.
+MANA\cite{garg-mana-2019} further extends DMTCP to support network-agnostic checkpointing through a split-process approach.
 This framework runs two separate address spaces inside a single process and switches between them during MPI function call boundaries.
 Only the address space used outside the MPI function call is checkpointed.
 Therefore, the MPI library and its network components can be freely slotted in and out as modules independent from the checkpointed address space.
-Our checkpoint/restart mechanism is based on DMTCP and provides important extensions for scalability to large number of processes and to withstand high failure rates.
-Our implementation also avoids the need for a custom launcher.
-Our replication mechanism relies on a setup that is analogous to the split-process approach in MANA but is more lightweight and simple, as network agnostic checkpointing was not the primary objective of this work.